-Company History and Former Relationship with Thermo Electron Corporation initial public offering of its common stock and became a majority-owned public subsidiary of Thermo Electron.
+Company History and Former Relationship with Thermo Electron Corporation The Company was incorporated in November 1991 as a wholly owned subsidiary of Thermo Electron Corporation.
+In November 1992, the Company conducted an initial public offering of its common stock and became a majority-owned public subsidiary of Thermo Electron.
 As part of its reorganization plan, Thermo Electron spun off its equity interest in the Company as a dividend to Thermo Electron shareholders in August 2001.
 Thermo Electron received a favorable private letter ruling from the Internal Revenue Service that the distribution would generally qualify as a tax-free distribution, with approximately 8% of the shares distributed being considered "taxable" shares.
 The favorable tax treatment is subject to the Company's compliance with various facts and representations, including a representation that it will conduct a public offering of 10 to 20 percent of the Company's outstanding common stock within one year of the distribution.
 The offering will also support the Company's current business plan, which includes repayments of debt, acquisitions, creation of strategic partnerships, and investments in its core papermaking equipment business and composite products business.
 The dividend was distributed on August 8, 2001, on the basis of 0.0612 shares of the Company's common stock for each share of Thermo Electron common stock outstanding.
 Following the distribution, Thermo Electron ceased to hold any shares of the Company's common stock.
-Thermo Electron continues to guarantee, on a subordinated basis, the Company's 4 1/2%subordinated convertible debentures due 2004, and the Company is subject to compliance with certain financial covenants contained in the amended Plan and Agreement of Distribution with Thermo Electron (Note 9).
+Thermo Electron continues to guarantee, on a subordinated basis, the Company's $4 \frac{1}{2\%}$ subordinated convertible debentures due 2004, and the Company is subject to compliance with certain financial covenants contained in the amended Plan and Agreement of Distribution with Thermo Electron (Note 9).